controlplaneio-fluxcd/distribution/docs/distribution/index.md

 # Flux Distribution Introduction

+ControlPlane Enterprise for Flux CD is a comprehensive solution for organizations seeking to leverage the power of GitOps in their Kubernetes environments.

+Built on top of the [CNCF-graduated](https://www.cncf.io/projects/flux/) Flux project, the ControlPlane distribution provides a secure, scalable, and enterprise-ready platform for managing the delivery of application and infrastructure workloads on multi-tenant Kubernetes clusters.

-The ControlPlane distribution for [Flux CD](https://fluxcd.io) comes with enterprise-hardened Flux controllers including [support services](../pricing) for running Flux in production.
+The ControlPlane distribution comes with enterprise-hardened Flux controllers including [support services](../pricing) for running Flux in production.

 ## Highlights